 Our operations and sustainability objectives are guided by several esteemed governing bodies that 2020 by His Highness Sheikh Mohammed play a vital role in overseeing our progress and ensuring adherence to protocols and standards.
 These organizations are instrumental in shaping business operations and promoting best practices within our industry.
-At DMCC, we actively participate in these bodies to stay informed about the latest developments, share insights, and provide exceptional services to our stakeholders.
+At DMCC, we actively participate in these bodies to stay informed about This law sets forth a comprehensive the latest developments, share insights, and provide exceptional services to our stakeholders.